SalimSalimi/VueJsCourse/README.md

 ### Using router-link
 `router-link` is a way for creating redirection and navigate between components without reloading all the page (Avoiding data loss for example).
 This component is shipped with `vue-router`.
 It useful with navigation components for example.

+This component is originaly just an `<a>` tag.
 To use it:
 * We have to use `router-link` component and specify where it should redirect using `to`: `<router-link to="/route">Name of the route<router-link>`.

+#### Styling router-link
+While using router-link tag (which is an `<a>` tag).
+It provides us two CSS classes:

+* **router-link-active**: It applies whenever we click the component, also it applies all to the subpath.
+Example: with `/teams` routes, it will also applies for `/teams/new`.
+* **router-link-exact-active**: It applies whenever we click the component, difference it applies only for the current active path.
+Example: with `/teams` it will not apply for subpath like `/teams/new`.

+We can also rename those classes in the `router` configuration with: `linkActiveClass`/`linkActiveExactClass` and give a string name.

 # Moving to real development workflow with Webpack and VueCLI